pingidentity/pingauthorize-tutorials/README.md

 Eventually all 4 containers should have the `healthy` status.

-### Stopping the containers
+### Bringing down the environment

-1. To stop the containers, run the command:
+1. To stop and remove the containers, run the command:

 ```bash
 docker-compose down
 ```

-## Provided server stack
+## Provided servers

-Baseline docker-compose.yaml for DG/PAP/Directory stack.
+Baseline docker-compose.yaml for DG/PAP/Directory environment.
 The PingData Console may be used to administer both PingDirectory and PingDataGovernance by logging in with the correct value in the `Server` field.

 | Product                   | URL                                | PingDataConsole `Server`  | Username        | Password          |